How Japan went crazy for KitKats

 Tie-ins have gone beyond straightforward desserts like cheesecake, resulting in curiosities like KitKat pizzas and "baking bars," designed to be cooked before eating.

-Since 2012 KitKat has started to eclipse homegrown confectionery brands like Meiji.
+Since 2012, KitKat has started to eclipse homegrown confectionery brands such as Meiji.

 Limited edition